dettbarn/rostermaker/README.md

 ## Usage

-Set all the variables in a file in the same folder, called 'input'.
-Then simply run python run.py.
+Set all the variables in a file in the rostermaker/ subfolder, called 'input'.
+Then simply run 'python run.py' there.

+Currently, also the output files will be stored in the rostermaker/ subfolder.

+## Contribute

+When this project is made public, you can in principle contribute.
+Small stuff can be done at any time.
+I will name larger challenges under "Issues".

+Please make sure all test_*.py files and flake8 finish successfully before submitting a PR.